fellabloke/tiktok-rss-flat/README.md

         * Name = MS_TOKEN
         * Value = The value you got for msToken above
     * Edit config.py to change `ghPagesURL` from "https://conoro.github.io/tiktok-rss-flat/" to your URL
-    * Add the TikTok usernames that you like to subscriptions.csv
+    * Add the TikTok usernames and hashtags that you like to subscriptions.csv in the format:
+      ```
+      identifier,type
+      username,user
+      hashtag,hashtag
+      ```
+      Where "identifier" is either a TikTok username or hashtag (without the # symbol), and "type" is either "user" or "hashtag"

-* It's set to run once every 4 hours and generates one RSS XML file per user in the rss output directory.
+* It's set to run once every 4 hours and generates one RSS XML file per user or hashtag in the rss output directory.
 * You may need to update the msToken whenever your get GH Actions erros about TikTok returning an empty response

 ## Running locally as an alternative